Artist Statement:

 “I paint to nourish the human soul”.

-My creative process is instinctive and spontaneous, playful, and experimental.
+My creative process is instinctive, spontaneous, playful, and experimental.
 It is experiencing the art of wonder that motivates me the most.
 I am drawn to the act of creation, the process itself.

-As a mixed media artist, I incorporate a variety of materials, including house paint, pastels, charcoal, oil, acrylic, and spray paint, into my work.
+As a mixed media artist, I incorporate a variety of materials, including chalk pastels, charcoal, oil, acrylic, and spray paint, into my work.
 My choice of materials is dictated by the effects I want to achieve.
-I like to say Home Depot is my art supply store.
-I juxtapose real and implied texture with organic forms creating an abstract expressionism figurative artwork that has a visual push and pull.
+I use only professional high quality archival paints.

-I often add doves, expressing peace, love, hope, and new beginnings.
 I often add animals to my work.
 Animals have always been a constant in my life, showing me honesty, integrity, and compassion.
 Most of the valuable lessons in my life have been learned through observing animals and nature, therefore they both play prominent places in my work and in my life.
 I find an emotional connection to the world through nature.
-Nature provides me with endless inspiration allowing me to translate my feelings and experiences into my art.
+Animals and plant life provides me with endless inspiration allowing me to translate my feelings and experiences into my art.

 I want to push the boundaries of art to pull in and stretch different components of style and design without losing the narrative and good design.
 I strive to create work that will not be considered boring or too familiar.